 You may estimate which routers or subnets might have network issues since this command shows the degree of packet depletion at any given router or connection.
 If a ping path executes, the first outcome lists the path.
-A busy alert is then show up (the time varies by hop count).
-You obtain information during this period from all previously list routers and the connections between them.
+A busy alert then show up (the time varies by hop count).
+You obtain information during this period from all previously listed routers and the connections between them.
 The test results show up at the end of this time.

 Seth Myers is a 26-year-old hardware expert who enjoys badminton, cycling and watching television.
 He is kind and fun, but can also be very hardworking and a bit lazy.
 In his free time he loves binge-watching boxed sets.